IBM/ibm-cos-vm-iac/README.md

 of IBM Cloud Object Storage System (IBM COS) deployed as KVM VMs is not supported by IBM and only to be used for evaluation or demonstration purposes.

-Please note that the VM templates for IBM COS
+Please note that the VM templates for IBM COS are optimized to be as small as possible for a test system with regards to (virtual) CPU assignment, RAM consuption and disk space.
+Depending on what you want to achieve with the test installation, you might need to increase the values.

 ## Prerequisites